cnobile2012/dcolumn/docs/source/methods.rst

 auto_display
 ------------
 The `auto_display` tag displays the dynamic columns in your template as either form elements or `span` elements.
 This tag takes one positional argument and three keyword arguments.
-Please look at the example code on :example-html:`GitHub <books/book_create_view.html>` for usage.
+Please see the example code in :example-html:`book_create_view.html <books/book_create_view.html#L43>` for usage.
+Also in the admin docs on your site.

  1. relation `dict`

      A dictionary representing the meta data for a specific field.
 This data is a single value dict that can be found in the context as `relations`.

  2. prefix `str`

      Defaults to an empty string, but can be used to put a common prefix on all tag `id` and `name` attributes.
 Not often used.

  3. option `(list, tuple)` or `dict`

      Used only for Django model or pseudo model type fields, but can be passed into the template tag for all types and will be ignored if not needed.
 The entire ``dynamicColumns`` `dict` from the context can be passed in or just the specific field's data `list` or `tuple`.

  4. display `bool`

      This keyword argument is either `True` or `False`. `False` is the default and generates `input` or `select` tags for form data.
 If `True`  `span` tags are generated for detail pages where no forms would generally be used.

 single_display
 --------------
 The `single_display` tag displays a single slug based on a ``CollectionBase`` derived model.
 This tag could often be used in list templates.
-Please look at the example code on :example-html:`GitHub <books/book_list_view.html>` for usage.
+Please look at the example code on :example-html:`book_list_view.html <books/book_list_view.html#L71>` for usage.
+Also in the admin docs on your site.

  1. obj `model instance`